The master’s degree in Clinical Research consists of 40 quarter units of study.

-Experiential Learning in Clinical Research - 2 units - CLRE-270
+Experiential Learning in Clinical Research - 2 X 2 units - CLRE-270

-This experiential course builds on the knowledge gained in the core curriculum through hands-on lab and simulation-based exercises.
+These experiential courses build on the knowledge gained in the core curriculum through hands-on lab and simulation-based exercises.
 Students will learn basic lab methods and communication skills pertinent to engaging subjects in clinical research.

-In this course, you will be assigned an MAS mentor to discuss your career development plan, self-assessment and hone in on an independent study project (ISP).
-During this course you will also be working with your MAS mentor, the ISP Dataset Coordinator and the Mentor Director to determine who your research mentor will be.
-By the end of the course, you will submit an ISP prospectus which will be a summary of your proposed research project and goals.
-The course will consist of readings, assignments and formalized mentoring sessions as well potentially meeting one or two research mentors.
-This course should be a stepping stone into the ISP course.
-Once your research mentor has been assigned, you will look into datasets that tie into your ISP and plan a pace of study for your project.
+In these courses, you will be assigned a MAS mentor to discuss your career development plan, self-assessment and hone in on an independent study project (ISP).
+You will also be working with your MAS mentor, the ISP Data set Coordinator and the Mentor Director to determine who your research mentor will be.
+You will submit a ISP prospectus which will be a summary of your proposed research project and goals.
+The courses will consist of readings, assignments and formalized mentoring sessions as well as potentially meeting one or two research mentors.
+These courses should be stepping stones into the ISP course.
+Once your research mentor has been assigned, you will look into data sets that tie into your ISP and plan a pace of study for your project.

 Epidemiology I - 2 units - CLRE-251

 This course exposes you to the basic principles of epidemiology, including etiology, transmission, outbreak investigation, disease surveillance, screening, and study design.
 Students will learn about cross-sectional, case-control, cohort and intervention study designs, their strengths and limitations, and how to make the proper choice of study design for conducting your own research.
 You will learn to identify and calculate the correct measure of risk for each study design, recognize major sources of bias, confounding and misclassification, and understand design and analysis methods of dealing with each, while becoming familiar with criteria to differentiate association from causation.